afistoli/46120-PiWE/week08_final_project_intro/wind_power_forecasting/README.md

 ## Provided data
-The provided dataset isa unique compilation of field-based meteorological observations and wind power generation data, collected directly from a company's operational sites.
+The provided dataset is a unique compilation of field-based meteorological observations and wind power generation data, collected directly from a company's operational sites.
 The dataset represents a detailed hourly record, starting from January 2, 2017 to December 31, 2021.
 This rich dataset provides